Thorpe-le-Soken railway station

 The station was opened by the Tendring Hundred Railway, a subsidiary of the Great Eastern Railway, in 1866.
 It is currently managed by Greater Anglia, which also operates all trains serving the station.

 History

 The station was opened with the name Thorpe by the Tendring Hundred Railway, a subsidiary of the Great Eastern Railway, on 28 July 1866 on the Tendring Hundred Extension Railway line.
 It was renamed Thorpe-le-Soken on 1 March 1900.

 It has two platforms forming an island platform that is accessible via a footbridge.
 There is a clearly visible platform and trackbed on what would be platform 3; this is continuous with the other stations on the Walton branch.
 One of the double tracks that were originally on the line to Walton has been completely taken up.
 These tracks and platforms were used until 1982 when trains from London were split at Thorpe le Soken station and 4 cars would go to Walton and 4 to Clacton.
+Both platforms are usable from all lines.